Inca Jungle to Machu Picchu, Peru.

 Faqs

-Here some frequently asked question about the Inca Jungle trail to Machu Picchu
+Here some frequently asked question about the Inca Jungle Trek to Machu Picchu

 At Vidal Expeditions, we like to make the booking process as easy as possible.
 Once you decide to do the Inca Jungle Trail, we will send you a booking form where you need to complete all the required details.
 We need these details to book your entrance tickets and train tickets; you will also need to pay a deposit of $200 USD per person.
 Once we receive your deposit, we immediately book a spot for the Inca Jungle Trail.
 Once we are done with it, we will send you your invoice and confirmation that all the booking processes have been set up satisfactorily.